masspayio/masspay-php-sdk/docs/Api/WalletApi.md

 Add autopay rule

-Create an autopay rule that will automatically initiate a payout whenever the `wallet_token` is loaded
+This **POST** endpoint is used to add an autopay rule that will initiate a payout whenever the provided wallet token is loaded. <br> You can use this endpoint to create an autopay rule that automatically sends a percentage of incoming load to a specific destination. <br> To use this endpoint, you need to provide the `user_token` and `wallet_token` as required parameters in the URL Path, and the `destination_token` and percentage of incoming load that should be autopaid to the `destination_token` in the request Body. <br> The response will include a JSON object containing the details of the created autopay rule, including the token, `destination_token` and percentage.

 ### Example